smadonna1986/Arcade-Game-1/README.md

 To Play :

-Load the game by opening up the Index.html in your preferred browser.
+Download/Clone the repository then load the game by opening up the Index.html in your preferred browser.

 Objective: